From discrete-time policies to continuous-time diffusion samplers: Asymptotic equivalences and faster training: Asymptotic convergence

 which gives exactly the logarithmic form of the Fokker-Planck equation. \end{proofE} In particular, this result shows that if we \emph{impose} a parametrization of $\overrightarrow{\mu}$ and $\overleftarrow{\mu}$ as two vector fields that differ by $\sigma^2\nabla\log\widehat{p}$, where $\widehat{p}$ is a fixed or learned marginal density estimate, then asymptotic satisfaction of DB implies that the continuous-time forward and backward processes coincide.

-\paragraph{Generalization to processes defined by discrete-time reversal.} The generative and diffusion processes play a symmetric role in \Cref{prop:db_implies_compatibility}.
-However, some past work -- starting from \citet{zhang2021path}, from which we adopt the experiment settings in \Cref{sec:experiments} -- has defined $\overleftarrow{\pi}$ as the reversal of the Euler-Maruyama discretization of a forward SDE, rather than as the Euler-Maruyama discretization of a backward SDE, in a special case where the former happens to have Gaussian increments.
-To ensure the applicability of the results to the experiment setting, we need a slight generalization: \begin{propositionE}[DB and FPE for Brownian bridges][end,restate] The results of \Cref{prop:db_implies_compatibility} hold if $\sigma(t)$ is constant and $\overleftarrow\pi$ is the discrete-time reversal of the Euler-Maruyama discretization of the process

-\end{propositionE} \begin{proofE} Using the changes of variables $x\mapsto\sigma x$ followed $t\mapsto t-\sigma_0$, it suffices to show this for $\sigma_0=0,\sigma=1$, making \eqref{eq:patchy_sde} a standard Brownian motion (the change of bounds for $t$ is insubstantial as the conditions are local in time).
+\looseness=-1 \paragraph{Processes defined by discrete-time reversal.} The generative and diffusion processes play a symmetric role in \Cref{prop:db_implies_compatibility}.
+However, some past work -- starting from \citet{zhang2021path}, whose experiment settings we adopt in \Cref{sec:experiments} -- has defined $\overleftarrow{\pi}$ as the reversal of the Euler-Maruyama discretization of a forward SDE, rather than as the Euler-Maruyama discretization of a backward SDE, in a case where the former has Gaussian increments.
+To ensure the applicability of the results to the experiment setting, we need a slight generalization: \begin{propositionE}[DB and FPE for Brownian bridges][end,restate] The results of \Cref{prop:db_implies_compatibility} hold if $\sigma(t)$ is constant and $\overleftarrow\pi$ is the discrete-time reversal of the Euler-Maruyama discretization of the process $\dd X_t=\sigma(t)\,\dd W_t$, $p_\mathrm{prior}(x)=\gN(x;0,\sigma_0 I_d)$. \end{propositionE} \begin{proofE} Using the changes of variables $x\mapsto\sigma x$ followed $t\mapsto t-\sigma_0$, it suffices to show this for $\sigma_0=0,\sigma=1$, making the process a standard Brownian motion (the change of bounds for $t$ is insubstantial as the conditions are local in time).

 Let $\overleftarrow{\pi}$ be the backward policy as originally defined.
 The reverse drift is $\overleftarrow{\mu}(x,t)=\frac xt$, so we have

 Let $\overleftarrow{\pi}'$ be the discrete-time reversal of the forward-discretized Brownian motion.
 By elementary properties of Gaussians, we have